nmc-costa/neuroprime/README.md

 ## Installation

-Follow the tutorial.ipynb jupyter file for installation and testing (TODO)
+Follow the tutorial.ipynb jupyter file for installation.

+The tutorial goes through the simulation and testing of the toolbox using Experiment 2 BCI (e2_BCI).

+Results of Experiment 2 are published in paper "A Multivariate Randomized Controlled Experiment about the Effects of Mindfulness Priming on EEG Neurofeedback Self-Regulation Serious Game" (https://www.mdpi.com/2076-3417/11/16/7725).
+Using e2_BCI you can replicate and validate our results.

 ## Toolbox Architecture